 Will the white coat honorees please remain standing?
-Please turn around to face your loved ones again.

 Distinguished guests, please join me in applauding these talented individuals on receiving their white coats and for what they have achieved in their professional growth.

 Let me be one of the first to offer my personal congratulations to you.
-The faculty and staff at the Dugoni School and all of your loved ones and supporters are very proud of you.
+The faculty and staff at the Dugoni School and all your loved ones and supporters are very proud of you.

 As an oral health care provider, others will look to you for help.
 Through your unique knowledge and skills, you will be able to reduce human pain and suffering, treat disease - and ultimately help people lead healthier and happier lives.
+You are about to fulfill your dream of providing help to others in your community.

-I would like to remind you about four important themes that spell out the word HELP:
+I would like to share four thoughts with you today that spell the word HELP:

-Humanism - As you prepare for your future in clinical practice, I encourage you to lean into what makes you special so that you may serve others at your very best.
+- H Humanism - As you prepare for your future in clinical practice, I encourage you to lean into what makes you special so that you may serve others at your very best.
 I encourage you to lean into your humanity.
 I know that our humanistic education is preparing you for that.
 Our "Head, Heart, Hands" philosophy emphasizes technical knowledge, communication skills, and a humanistic approach to patient care.
-Lean into your humanity as you interact with patients from all walks of life.

-Ethics - We have heard some insights today about ethics in dentistry.
-The foundation of a strong relationship with your patient begins with the trust that you will earn through your ethics.
-Never underestimate the importance of what you bring to your patients through your heart and through your ethics.

-Leadership - You will be leaders in the dental operatories - from the treatment planning decisions, to communicating with patients, to interacting with fellow practitioners and staff.
+Lean into your humanity as you interact with patients from all walks of life. - E Ethics - As we heard today, the foundation of a strong relationship with your patient begins with the trust that you will earn through your ethics.
+Never underestimate the importance of what you bring to your patients through your care and through your ethics. - L Leadership You will be leaders in the dental operatories from the treatment planning decisions, to communicating with patients, to interacting with fellow practitioners and staff.
 I know that your leadership and confidence will only grow from this day on.
 Leadership is one of the core values at the Dugoni School.
 It extends far beyond the dental practice as exemplified by our leaders from the organized profession.
-I encourage you to stay involved in leadership opportunities here at the Dugoni School and beyond once you graduate and stay involved with your local communities.
-And finally...

-Philanthropy - You may have heard a famous quote from Winston Churchill: "You make a living by what you get.
+I encourage you to stay involved in leadership opportunities here at the Dugoni School and once you graduate.
+And finally... - P Philanthropy - You may have heard a famous quote from Winston Churchill: "You make a living by what you get.
 You make a life by what you give."
-Philanthropy can be expressed in many ways - from volunteering time, donating your expertise, or donating money.
+Philanthropy can be expressed in many ways from volunteering time, donating your expertise, or donating money.
 As students, you have been supported in so many ways by your family, friends, and other loved ones.
-Some have been supported through scholarships, mentorships, or other forms of philanthropy from our Alumni Association, Dugoni School Foundation, and other organizations.
 I hope you build a passion and interest in philanthropy so that you, too, can make a difference in the lives of others.